 Audit.
 Students who audit classes receive no credit for those classes.
 They can attend lectures, participate in musical ensembles, or take private music lessons without having any responsibility for examinations, completing homework or papers, practicing a certain number of hours, or being evaluated.
+Required course fees and private lesson fees will be charged for all audits.
 Audit registrations are also available for special students who wish to attend lectures for information or review.
 In these cases, the College assesses an audit fee.
-Students may change their status from credit to audit or audit to credit through the last day to register in a course for credit.
+Students may change their status from credit to audit through the last day to drop a course.

 Academic Standing.
-To remain in good standing, a student must maintain a cumulative grade point average (G.P.A) of 2.0 in courses taken at Westmont and on Westmont off-campus programs.
+To remain in good standing, a student must maintain a cumulative grade point average (GPA) of 2.0 in courses taken at Westmont and on Westmont off-campus programs.

 Probation and Suspension.
-A student is automatically placed on probation if his or her cumulative G.P.A. falls below 2.00.
-A student on probation is automatically suspended at the end of the semester in which his or her cumulative G.P.A. remains below 2.00.
+A student is automatically placed on probation if his or her cumulative GPA falls below 2.00.
+A student on probation is automatically suspended at the end of the semester in which his or her cumulative GPA. remains below 2.00.